sansicoin/educoin_v2/README.md

-Educoin integration/staging tree
+EducoinV integration/staging tree
 ================================

 http://www.edu-coin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Educoin Developers
+Copyright (c) 2011-2014 EducoinV Developers

-What is Educoin?
+What is EducoinV?
 ----------------

-Educoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+EducoinV is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins